AviVolah/DA-Projects/README.md

 - 👋 Hi, I’m @AviVolah
 - 👀 I’m interested in bettering the world for its inhabitants
+- <> Studied as a Data Analyst
-- 🌱 I’m currently learning Integromat Automation
+- 🌱 I’m currently dabbling in Automation through Integromat

 <!---
 AviVolah/AviVolah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.